-- Peter Scolari, who is most recognizable from his role on “Newhart,” plays TV emcee “Troy Chesterfield.”
+- You almost miss that it is Peter Scolari, who is most recognizable from his role on “Newhart,” plays energetic TV emcee “Troy Chesterfield.”
 He also co-starred with Hanks in TV’s “Bosom Buddies.”

 - Perennial supporting actor Clint Howard, who is usually found in brother Ron’s films, plays a radio DJ (he was also with Hanks in “Apollo 13”) while Hanks’ real life son Colin (“Orange County”) has a bit part as an usher at the TV show where the band appears.

 - Finally and directly from IMDb.com: “Tom Hanks‘ character name is Andy White.
 Andy White was a studio/session drummer in the 60s, known for replacing Ringo Starr on The Beatles‘ first single ‘Love Me Do.’”

 © Chuck Curry and A Gator in Naples, 2014, 2017.